tristanpendergrass/idle-game/README.md

   - [x] Show cost on the Buy button
   - [x] Add buttons to change quantity -- Min, Max, Half?
   - [x] Close modal when item purchased
+  - [x] Show toast when item purchased
   - [x] Handle case where not enough coin to purchase set quantity
+- [ ] Fix TimePasses to show xp gains in skills besides chores
-- [ ] Change mastery display on activities so it doesn't show mastery xp but rather a mastery progress bar and level.
+- [x] Change mastery display on activities so it doesn't show mastery xp but rather a mastery progress bar and level.
 Maybe show which mastery thresholds achieved with dots or something.
-  - [x] Remove mastery xp
-  - [ ] Show mastery level
-  - [ ] Show dots or something
+- [ ] Fix it so details view is expanded when page loads in browser width but not expanded when loaded in mobile

 ## Future
 ### Bugs